theima/ein/README.md

 > **Note:** Using [translators](#translator) is not yet supported.

-To set the child model

-### Modifiers

-> **Note:** Custom modifiers are not yet supported.

-Used to change how template elements work.
-They are used for internal functionality such as [conditinals](#e-if) and [repeaters](#e-for).
-Typically no custom modifiers should be needed.
+The child model on a node view must be set when used in another view.
+It is set by adding a property, `e-select` and defining a property on the model in the same way as when creating a [child](#creating-a-child-node) on a node.

-## HTML Renderer
+## Renderers

-A renderer is used to display the view in a medium.
+  A renderer is used to display the `Elements` of the view in a medium.
 At the moment there is only one renderer, an HTML renderer.
 Its use is hard coded into init app.

+## HTML Renderer

+  This renderer creates HTML from the view elements.
+It's important to understand that even though an HTML Parser is used to create the templates for the view elements nothing is kept from the HTML used in the template.
+All HTML created by the renderer are new, because of this some of the HTML might not be identical to how it's entered in the parser.

 ### Components